Nash out as Nets coach after poor start, more controversy

 Nash downplayed that before this season began, saying he didn’t believe the reports were entirely true and that they had quickly talked through their issues.

-But things started poorly this season and Nash gave some of his hardest criticism of the team during his tenure after their loss to Indiana on Saturday night, calling their defensive effort a “disaster” and saying he didn’t see desire or will.
+But things started poorly this season and Nash gave some his hardest criticism of the team during his tenure after their loss to Indiana on Saturday night, calling their defense effort a ”disaster” and seeing he didn’t see desire or will.

 ”We have to look deep, deep inside ourselves and what we want to do, what we want to accomplish,” Nash said. ”Do we want to give up on this because it’s been difficult early, or do we want to stay the course and start to build something?”